fragkos-ioannis/Data-Science-projects/README.md

 # Data-analysis-projects
-This repository includes data analysis and machine learning to Kaggle's data.
+This repository includes data analysis and machine learning to different kinds of data.